Tag Archives: height/heightism

 See also Arnold’s guest posts introducing the concept of heightism as a gendered prejudice and discussing heightism (and other icky stuff) at Hooters.

 We have a fun post about the various ways in which Prince Charles was posed with Princess Diana in order to obscure the fact that she was about his height.
-Building on this, Geoffrey Arnold at The Social Complex has collected a couple examples of men’s height being manipulated in order to preserve the social illusion that men are taller (or at least not shorter) than women.
-Here’s an example:
+Building on this, Geoffrey Arnold at The Social Complex has collected some examples of men’s height being manipulated in order to preserve the social illusion that men are taller (or at least not shorter) than women.

 See also Arnold’s guest posts introducing the concept of heightism as a gendered prejudice and discussing heightism (and other icky stuff) at Hooters.